elegant-scipy/elegant-scipy/markdown/preface.markdown

 ## Getting Help

+My first step when I get stuck is to Google the task that I am trying to achieve, or the error message that I got.
+This generally leads me to [Stack Overflow](http://stackoverflow.com/), an excellent question and answer site for programming.
+If you don't find what you're looking for immediately try generalizing your search terms to find someone who is have a a similar problem.
+Sometimes, you realize that you might be the first person to have this specific question (this is particularly likely when you are using a brand new package), but not all is lost!
 As mentioned above, the SciPy community is a friendly bunch, and can be found scattered around various parts of the interwebs.
-Your first point of call is to Google "<library name> mailing list", and find an email list to ask for help.
+Your next point of call is to Google "`<library name> mailing list`", and find an email list to ask for help.
 Library authors and power users read these regularly, and are very welcoming to newcomers.
 Note that it is common etiquette to *subscribe* to the list before posting.